Ayan (film): Casting

-K. V. Anand announced the film with both Suriya and Tamannaah to play the lead roles in the film.
-Surya was initially expected to play the lead role in Anand's earlier film but was not able to do so.
-Anand expressed his thoughts during the film's inauguration that "Surya was apt for the title role" since the film's title meant "sun rays" and the name "Surya" refers to the sun.
-Ayan would also make Surya's second film with AVM Productions, after their previous partnership in Perazhagan.
-Furthermore, Surya had worked with Anand since Surya's debut in the 1997 film Nerukku Ner for which Anand was the film's photographer.
-Surya's physique was key for his character, as he would be acting as a powerful and active youngster.
+K. V. Anand announced the film with both Suriya and Tamannaah Bhatia to play the lead roles in the film.
+Suriya was initially expected to play the lead role in Anand's earlier film but was not able to do so.
+Anand expressed his thoughts during the film's inauguration that "Suriya was apt for the title role" since the film's title meant "sun rays" and the name "Suriya" refers to the sun.
+Ayan would also make Suriya's second film with AVM Productions, after their previous partnership in Perazhagan.
+Furthermore, Suriya had worked with Anand since Suriya's debut in the 1997 film Nerukku Ner for which Anand was the film's photographer.
+Suriya's physique was key for his character, as he would be acting as a powerful and active youngster.
+He also sported 10 different looks in the film, the most for an actor at that time.
 During the film's launch, he announced that he would give the film his best, understanding the nature of the producers, who previously presented the big-budget film Sivaji.
-Tamanna, after starring in the Tamil films Kalloori (for which she was nominated for a Filmfare Award) and Padikathavan, was cast in Ayan.
+Tamannaah, after starring in the Tamil films Kalloori (for which she was nominated for a Filmfare Award) and Padikathavan, was cast in Ayan.
 Prabhu was consecutively cast in Ayan in a pivotal role, as per his previous films, in which he played important supporting characters.
 It was later announced that Anand would introduce a new actor to Tamil cinema in the film, who will be playing a negative role, which was later known to be Akashdeep Saighal, who predominantly works in Bollywood films.
+Leena Chowdary, who worked in Drogam: Nadanthathu Enna? was cast to appear in the song "Honey Honey".

 Apart from the film's cast, the film's crew consisted of Harris Jayaraj as the composer along with Vairamuthu, Pa.
 Vijay and Na.
 Muthukumar as the lyricists.
 M. S. Prabhu was chosen as the film's cinematographer, who is a friend of Anand and worked with him under the guidance of P. C. Sriram.

 Filming

-Nenje Nenje’ song was shot on the sand dunes of the Namib-Naukluft National Park, Dune 7 and Dead Vlei in Namibia, in freezing temperature.
+Nenje Nenje’ song was shot on the sand dunes of the Namib-Naukluft National Park, Dune 7 and Deadvlei in Namibia, in freezing temperature.
 Songs were composed in Mauritius, where William Honk choreographed the car chase shots.
-The stunt sequences were shot at Binny Mills with a huge set resembling an airport while another fight was shot at Cape Town, Africa.
+The stunt sequences were shot at Binny Mills with a huge set resembling an airport while another fight was shot at Cape Town, South Africa.
 The filming was also held at Kuala Lumpur, Malaysia, Botswana, Zimbabwe and Zanzibar.

 Themes and influences

-The film dealt with the concept of smuggling and custom officers.
-In order to prepare the script, Anand did a lot of research and is said to have spoken to a lot of custom officers to understand the modus operandi of smuggling.
+The film's concept revolves around smuggling and custom officers.
+In order to prepare the script, K. V. Anand did a lot of research and is said to have spoken to a lot of custom officers to understand the modus operandi of smuggling.